ezEngine/docs-src/pages/docs/Miscellaneous/custom-data.md

 > **Note:**
 >
-> Using a reflected resource handle isn't strictly necessary, you can also get a custom data resource directly in code by using the [asset GUID](../assets/assets-overview.md#asset-guid) to [load the resource (TODO)](../runtime/resource-management.md) manually.
+> Using a reflected resource handle isn't strictly necessary, you can also get a custom data resource directly in code by using the [asset GUID](../assets/assets-overview.md#asset-guid) to [load the resource](../runtime/resource-management.md) manually.
 It is just more convenient and enables you to select the desired resource in the editor.

 Now when you look at the properties of your component in the editor, it should show a field that allows you to select *custom data assets*.